mshahriarnihal/QuizCollege/README.md

 Displays score, date, and a detailed summary with color-coded answers (green for correct, red for incorrect).

-### Commit #19: PRofile page
+### Commit #19: Profile page
 **Author**: Mubasshir Al Shahriar
 **Date, Time**: July 28, ~05:03 p.m.

 - I have kept it protected too so that it is accessible when user is logged in (checks for token in localStorage, redirects to signin otherwise).
+The main logic part of this you can find inside app.js, I have developed it there and instructed Md Akram Hossain to utilize it in the pages he was working (if he thinks it is needed for those pages).
 - It fetches user quiz history and stats from backend (/api/user-history) using the stored username.
 - Also, displays a welcome/greeting, then shows an overview of the specific player like highest score, total quiz attempts, and then showed the chronological list of all quiz attempts (with date and score).
 - I kept the "Start New Quiz" button to make navigation easier.